Danish-Mahboob/CypherSyntax/README.md

 + Chapter 9: Build Projects (DApps)
 + Chapter 10: Contribute to the Gnoland Ecosystem

 >__Note:__ Each chapter from every module can have one or more articles depending on the complexity of a chapter.
-Also if you have any questions, suggestions, or would like to contribute then kindly open an issue or reach out at: cyphersyntax@yahoo.com
+Also, if you have any questions, suggestions, or would like to contribute then kindly open an issue or reach out at: cyphersyntax@yahoo.com

 # Connect